Sparse and Functional Principal Components Analysis: Case Study: EEG Data

 \section{Case Study: EEG Data}

-We test our method on an electroencephalography (EEG) case study on genetic predisposition to alcoholism.
-Publicly available data was downloaded from {\tt http://archive.ics.uci.edu/ml/datasets/EEG+Database} which was sampled from 64 channels at 256Hz; the first alcoholic subject over epochs relating to non-matching stimuli was examined.
-The data consists of $n=57$ EEG channels with corresponding scalp locations and $p=5376$ time points corresponding to 21 epochs of 256 time points each.
-Pattern recognition techniques, especially independent components analysis (ICA), are commonly applied to EEG data to separate sources from the limited channel recordings, find major spatial patterns and corresponding temporal activity patterns, find artifacts in the data, and visualize the data~\citep{makeig1996independent,hyvarinen2000independent}.
-Our SFPCA method was applied to this data set with the spatial smoothing matrix, $\Omeg_{\uvec}$, specified as the weighted squared second differences matrix using spherical distances between the channel locations and the temporal smoothing matrix, $\Omeg_{\vvec}$, taken as the squared second differences matrix.
-The nested BIC method was used to select all four penalty parameters, $\lambda_{\uvec}$,$ \lambda_{\vvec}$, $\alpha_{\uvec}$, and $\alpha_{\vvec}$.
-We also apply ICA via the FastICA method~\citep{hyvarinen2000independent} as well as PCA, two-way FPCA~\citep{huang_twfpca_2009}, two-way Sparse PCA~\citep{witten_pmd_2009}, and two-way Sparse Generalized PCA~\citep{allen_gmd_2011}.
-Results for the latter four methods are shown in Appendix~\ref{app_eeg}.
+We close with an application of SFPCA to a sample of electoencephalography (EEG) data taken from the UCI Machine Learning Repository \citep{Dua:2017}.\footnote{\url{https://archive.ics.uci.edu/ml/datasets/eeg+database}} These data consist of $n = 57$ EEG channels with corresponding scalp locations and $p = 5376$ time points, corresponding to 21 epochs of 256 time points each.
+Back-block pattern recognition techniques, especially independent components analysis (ICA), are commonly applied to EEG data to separate sources from the limited channel recordings, find major spatial patterns and corresponding temporal activity patterns, find artifacts in the data, and develop visualizations \citep{Makeig:1995}.
+SFPCA was applied to the EEG recording from the first alcoholic subject over epochs relating to non-matching stimuli.
+The spatial smoothing matrix, $\bOmega_{\bu}$, was specified as the weighted squared second differences matrix using spherical distances between the recording channel locations and the temporal smoothing matrix, $\bOmega_{\bv}$, was taken as the matrix of squared second differences.
+Tuning parameters for SFPCA were selected using the greedy scheme described above.